Fairooz14/Fairooz14/README.md

 <br> <br> <br> <br> <br> <br> <br> <br> <br>  <br>
 I am so excited to share my coding journey with you.
 Thank you for taking the time to visit my GitHub profile.
-Feel free to follow connect with me.
+Feel free to connect with me.
 I look forward to sharing more exciting projects and learning experiences with you.
 Feel free to explore, fork, and provide feedback.
 Happy coding!❤️